Captain Rahera, Terror of the Wailing Sea

 - The downside is Steelhead Halberdiers are awful with her feat swinging at MAT 5.

-Irregulars offers the widest variety of unit choices, but lacks some of the synergies and boosts of Taliion and SOF.
+Irregulars offers the widest variety of solo choices and a bunch of ranged units with Prey, but lacks some of the synergies and boosts of Taliion and SOF.

 - Sylys Wyshnalyrr and Balthazar Bamfist provide focus support.
 But that's less than is possible in either other theme.

-- You can get damage buffs from Aiyana & Holt, Gorman1, Ragman, and Grand Master Gabriel Throne for damage buffs.
+- You can get damage buffs from Aiyana & Holt, Gorman1, Ragman, and Grand Master Gabriel Throne in this theme, which is really good for any caster without damage buffs themselves.

 List Building Advice - Cryx